 This represents a sharp change from the early 2000s, when U.S. policies enacted in response to earlier human rights abuses by Indonesian forces severely limited bilateral engagements.
-In 1999, Congress suspended all International Military Education and Training (IMET) programs with Indonesia after its military, particularly the Kopassus special forces-headed at the time by President Prabowo-and militia proxies killed over 1,000 in Timor-Leste following Timor's vote to pursue independence from Indonesia.
+In 1999, Congress suspended all International Military Education and Training (IMET) programs with Indonesia after its military, particularly the Kopassus special forces-headed at the time by Prabowo-and militia proxies killed over 1,000 in Timor-Leste following Timor's vote to pursue independence from Indonesia.
 Programs were restarted on a limited basis in 2002 and, from 2005 to 2010, the United States largely normalized military relations.

 Indonesia is increasingly involved in rising South China Sea tensions.
 Indonesian authorities periodically confront or warn off PRC fishing and law-enforcement vessels seen as encroaching on Indonesian waters.
 PRC Coast Guard vessels reportedly have harassed Indonesian energy exploration vessels in the South China Sea more frequently, and have accompanied fleets of PRC fishing vessels into Indonesia's EEZ.
+In April 2025, Prabowo broke from longstanding Indonesian policy by proposing joint development projects with the PRC in disputed areas.